Naimat-Naul/codealpha_tasks/Task1/README.md

 # Introduction

 The **Hangman Game** is a text-based word-guessing game implemented in Python.
 It challenges players to guess a randomly selected word one letter at a time.
 The player is presented with a blank representation of the word, and they must guess the letters to uncover it.
 Incorrect guesses are penalized with a limited number of attempts.
 The game ends when the player successfully guesses the word or runs out of attempts.
-Here’s a concise and professional project description for your Hangman game, suitable for a README file on GitHub:

 ## **Features**
 - **Random Word Selection**: A variety of common words are selected randomly from a predefined list.